dolfinx.fem.petsc

 th colulmn ofa

 .
-Helper functions exist to create a list-of-lists of DirichletBC from the 2Da
+Helper functions exist to create a sequence-of-sequences of DirichletBC from the 2Da

 bcs